j2store/userguide/ccavenue_payment_plugin.md

 **Display text before payment**

 The text entered here will be displayed to the customer at the order summary screen before he makes the payment.
 You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+**Display text after payment/order**

+The text entered here will be displayed to the customer after he makes the payment.
+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+**Display text on error in payment**

+The text entered here will be displayed to the customer when there is an error in the payment process.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+**Display text on cancel payment**

+The text entered here will be displayed to the customer when he cancels the payment at the gateway (NOT in your site).

-Refer the Display text on selection param
+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.

+**Payment Button Text**

+The text of the payment button.
+The button will be displayed at the final checkout step.